 767 Dissertation residency credit

 Residency credit for dissertation research after the qualifying examination.
-Students may register for this course in the semester of the qualifying examination.
+Students may register for this course after passing the qualifying examination.
 A minimum of two semesters are required as well as continuous enrollment (Fall and Spring) until the dissertation is completed and defended.
 (2 credit hours).
-[US: 2/13/2012]
+[US: 2/13/2012, US: 3/18/24]

 * When the Senate approves a new graduate degree program the establishment of the 767 course is automatic, and does not need to be submitted per se through the course approval process.
 [SREC: 3/28/2012]

+757 Qualifying exam residency credit

+Residency credit for preparing and taking the qualifying examination.
+Students may register for one semester of this course in anticipation of completing the qualifying examination during the semester.
+The course is not repeatable and is not required.
+(2 credit hours, counts as full-time enrollment).
+[US: 3/18/24]

 768 Residence credit for master’s degree